 Diabetes is a chronic disease in which the body is unable to process the blood sugar.
 This could be because the pancreas does not produce enough insulin or because the body does not use it efficiently.
 This leads to high blood sugar level that can cause serious damage to the other organs in the body.
 A lot of factors can lead to Diabetes.
-Apart from genes, lifestyle also plays a significant role this metabolic disorder.
-Being overweight, living a sedentary life, having unhealthy food –all these increase the odds of having diabetes.
+Apart from genes, lifestyle also plays a significant role in this metabolic disorder.
+Being overweight, living a sedentary life, having unhealthy food –all these increases the odds of having diabetes.

-Having an active lifestyle, eating healthy, getting regular sleep, not stressing over things and keeping a control over weight go a long way in reducing the risks related to diabetes.
+Having an active lifestyle, eating healthy, getting regular sleep, not stressing over things and keeping control over your weight go a long way in reducing the risks related to diabetes.
 Since it is a lifelong disease, prevention truly is better than cure.